-A score of 5 indicates that your dog does experience “bad days” or periods of anxiety or depression, but overall, they still enjoy the things that they used to.
+Score of 5 indicates that your dog does experience “bad days” or periods of anxiety or depression, but overall, they still enjoy the things they used to.

 A score of 10 indicates no decline in your dog’s happiness at all.

-A score of 1 indicates that your dog is unable to stand or move on their own without your assistance.
+A score of 1 indicates that your dog cannot stand or move on its own without your assistance.